 Not all “mistruths” are lies, and not all lies are “mistruths”.

-Nevertheless, intentionally leaving something off your life insurance application is a risky move.
+Nevertheless, intentionally leaving something off your life insurance application is risky.
 Doing so could potentially jeopardize your chances of being approved for coverage or even undermine the validity of the entire policy.
 Therefore, we would like to review some of the most common life insurance lies that we typically encounter at IBUSA and briefly explain how they could potentially affect the outcome of your life insurance application.

 Top 10 Most Common Lies Told on a Life Insurance Application

-- Misstating one’s true height and weight.
+- You are misstating one’s actual height and weight.

 After all…